THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Disney Princess Fantasy Faire

 Many little princesses come to Disneyland for the express purpose of meeting one of their own.
-Rather than be spread out throughout the park, all the princesses now come together in this little nook, across from It’s a Small World, to meet their little fans.
+Rather than be spread out throughout the park, all the princesses now come together in the Royal Hall to meet their little fans.
+The Royal Hall is located in Fantasyland.

 There are so many things to do with your toddler in Disneyland.
-What is your favorite?
+What is your favorite ride for toddlers in Disneyland?
 Leave me a Comment below!